EthosWallet/ethos-docs/src/pages/rest-openapi.md

 ---

-Once there just click Authorize on the API Tools website, plug in your API Key, and start "REST"-ing.
+Once there, just click Authorize on the API Tools website, plug in your API Key, and start "REST"-ing.

 [Take Me To The Tools!](https://api-docs.ethoswallet.xyz)

+---

+Want to use Postman, Insomnia, or any of the other [zillions of tools](https://openapi.tools/) that support OpenAPI?
+No problem, just [download the swagger.json document](https://api-docs.ethoswallet.xyz/swagger.json) and use it howevery you like.